fuzzylogicxx/fuzzylogic/posts/buying-logging-and-recommending-books.md

 Can’t argue with that!
 It feels like a pretty win-win way to recommend books.

 As for my website: I’m now going to link any books I mention to the corresponding product on Bookshelf (I’ve already started with my note on [A Promised Land](https://fuzzylogic.me/posts/note-2020-10-25t16-00-58-barack-obama-a-promised-land/)) and see if I can’t take advantage of that affilliate scheme.
-I’ll need to update the code for my Bookshelf page.
-Bookshop helpfully use a consistent URL structure which includes each book’s ISBN so that will make it easier to template my links and thumbnails.
+I’ll need to do a little work on my Bookshelf page, however Bookshop helpfully use a consistent URL structure which includes each book’s ISBN so that should make it easier to template my links and thumbnails.

 Footnote: a big thank-you to Adactio’s post [Bookshop](https://adactio.com/journal/17596) which contains some great tips for setting up on Bookshop as I’ve discussed above.